nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

 Alters the default logging level (`info`) to the provided `<value>`.

 Possible values are: `trace`, `debug`, `info`, `warn`, `err`, `critical` or `off`.

+## `--skip-self-update`

+Skips the self-update procedure, even if a newer version is available.

+## `--silent`

+Suppresses any UI interaction, even when updates are found.
+Check the app exit code for status details.

+## `--ignore-busy-state`

+Ignores if the user session is busy and displays the main window if updates were found.